grantspeelman/buy-nsw/README.md

 A new digital procurement platform for the NSW Government.

-## Nomenclature

-- **Pathway**: A category of products or services in the procurement taxonomy (eg. the cloud procurement pathway).
-A pathway will either be 'structured' (containing defined products and services) or 'unstructured' (where buyers post briefs for potential work).

 ## Technical documentation

 This is a Ruby on Rails application which contains functionality for external